 - 12. An over-subscription to the extent of ten percent of the issue can be retained for the purpose of rounding off to the nearer multiple of minimum allotment lot. - 13.
-All the Equity Shares offered through the issue shall be fully paid-up or may be forfeited for nonpayment of calls within twelve months from the date of allotment of securities - 14.
+All the Equity Shares offered through the issue shall be fully paid-up. - 14.
 The unsubscribed portion in any reserved category may be added to any other reserved category. - 15.
 In case of under-subscription in the issue, spill-over to the extent of under subscription shall be permitted from the reserved category.